Turnip Green Cornbread Casserole

 This is an excellent addition or substitution for traditional dressing.
 The mixed turnip and collard greens provide additional nutrition, so it’s lower carb and a tad healthier than “normal” Southern dressing.

-- This makes 6 cups of casserole, so you’ll get about 12 1/2-cup servings out of the recipe.
+This makes 6 cups of casserole, so you’ll get about 12 ½-cup servings out of this recipe.

 The ingredients are simple: a pound of ground sausage, canned mixed greens, a pan of stale cornbread, a sweet yellow onion, cream of celery condensed soup and a splash of Trappey’s Louisiana Peppers in vinegar.